surbhi-guptav/PresentationController-v1/README.markdown

 2. The welcome window should appear, allowing you to select Sign Mode or Voice Mode.
 3. Follow the usage instructions in this user guide to use Sign Mode or Voice Mode.

-#### Troubleshooting Setup Issues
-- **Error: "No module named X"**
-  - Ensure all dependencies are installed (Step 3).
-  - Verify that `requirements.txt` includes the missing module, and re-run `pip install -r requirements.txt`.
-- **Sign Mode Fails with "FileNotFoundError" for MediaPipe Files:**
-  - Ensure the `mediapipe` library is installed correctly (`pip install mediapipe`).
-  - Check that your Python environment has access to the `mediapipe` binary files (they should be in your Python `site-packages/mediapipe` directory after installation).
-- **Voice Mode Fails with Microphone Errors:**
-  - Ensure your microphone is working and accessible.
-  - If you see `[WinError 6] The handle is invalid`, restart the app or check for conflicts with other audio applications.
-- **App Doesn’t Launch:**
-  - Run the script from a terminal to see error messages:
-    ```bash
-    python src/app.py
-    ```
-  - Ensure all required files (e.g., `model_updated.p`, UI images) are present in the correct directories.

----

 ### 🎈 Thankyou for using my application